awsrjh/aws-neuron-sdk-tmp/docs/get-started.rst

-Neuron SDK's documentation provide the information needed to enable you start developing and deploying your ML inference application, depending if you are a first time user or if you are looking for spcific topic documenattion, this section provide you with "Getting Started" information you need to quickly navigate your way into your Neuron ML application.
+Neuron SDK's documentation provide the information needed to enable you start developing and deploying your ML inference application, depending if you are a first time user or if you are looking for specific topic documentation, this section provide you with the information you need to quickly navigate your way into using Neuron for your ML applications.

 First time user
 ---------------

-If you are a first-time-user of Neuron, the following steps are recommended for you to get started with Neuron:
+If you are a first-time-user, the following steps are recommended for you to get started with Neuron:

 #.
 Run your first Neuron ML application by following the instructions in
-   one of the following Getting Started tutorials to get familiar with Neuron develeopment flow of your ML framework of prefrence:
+   one of the following Getting Started tutorials to get familiar with Neuron development flow of your ML framework of choice:

    -  :ref:`tensorflow-resnet50`
    -  :ref:`pytorch-restent50`